How much will a Walk in Shower installation cost?

-You've consulted with your family and friends, GP or Occupational Therapist and have made the important decision to upgrade your bathroom to a reliable, safe and ultra-modern easy access shower room but how much will it cost to replace the bath with a walk-in shower?
+You've consulted with your family and friends, GP or Occupational Therapist.
+You have made the important decision to upgrade your bathroom to a reliable, safe and ultra-modern easy access shower room, but how much will it cost to replace the bath with a walk-in shower?

-I've been involved in 1000's of bathroom adaptions at every stage from initial design to installation and finally handing over to the main user and their family members.
-In this article, I will discuss the options available when installing an easy access shower room, which companies you should contact to get a walk-in shower estimate and how to save money in the longer term and future-proof so the bathroom adaption doesn't suffer any secondary and unexpected cost - so, what is the price of a walk-in shower?
+I've been involved in over 1000 bathroom adaptions at every stage from initial design to installation and finally handing them over to the main user and their family members.
+In this article, I will discuss the options available when installing an easy access shower room, which companies you should contact to get a walk-in shower estimate and how to save money in the longer term and to future-proof your investment, so the bathroom adaption doesn't suffer any secondary and unexpected cost - so, what is the price of a walk-in shower?

 The average price of a new Walk-in Shower is between £3500 - £20,000

 "Ugh!"
 I hear you exasperate, "that isn't very helpful.
 My new easy access shower room will cost me between £3500 to £20,000".